 1 – LB Photo Realism:

 Here’s your chance to splash your virtual world with oodles of realistic features.
-Available in an assortment of 16 x 16p, 128 x 128p and 256 x 256p resolutions, this gem jumps onto the forefront bringing along HD font as well as a heap of textures like dragon egg, book, watermelon vine and other particle textures.
+Available in an assortment of 16 x 16p, 128 x 128p and 256 x 256p resolutions, this gem jumps onto the forefront bringing along HD font as well as a heap of textures like a dragon egg, book, watermelon vine and other particle textures.

 Scuttles’ masterpiece was in fact formed so that the creator could douse his in-game creations with a brilliant yet realistic stroke.